-In 2013 and 2014, the USGS and NYS Department of Environmental Conservation (NYSDEC) took the next step in repopulating the Genesee River.
-An additional 2,000 hatchlings were released into the river in 2013, and 1,000 more in 2014.
+In 2013, 2014, and 2015 the USGS and NYS Department of Environmental Conservation (NYSDEC) took the next step in repopulating the Genesee River.
+An additional 2,000 hatchlings were released into the river in 2013, and 1,000 more in 2014 and 2015.
 These newbies will now begin the process that their predecessors have helped to establish.

 Obey fishing laws.
 Release any lake sturgeon you catch and keep our waterways free of pollution by cleaning your recreational equipment.

 Massasaugas depend on wetlands for food and shelter but often use nearby upland areas during part of the year.
 Draining wetlands for farms, roads, homes, and urban development has eliminated much of the EMR habitat in many states including New York.

 In 2009, the Eastern Massasauga Rattlesnake Species Survival Plan (SSP) began surveying the wetlands of Michigan looking for rattlesnakes.
 The survey takes place every year in May at the SSP’s annual meeting at the Edward Lowe Foundation.
 The hope is to learn more about the natural history of these snakes in their natural ranges, their population size and other key physiological data.
 Each rattlesnake found is weighed, measured and a blood sample is collected.
 A microchip is placed under the skin as a unique identifier for subsequent surveys.
 The markings, or saddle patterns, are also noted as each pattern is unique.
 Once all the data has been collected, the snake is returned to where it was found.